dawnzyt/incremental-sfm/README.md

 While running the sfm algorithm, you can use the mouse to rotate the 3d points and camera poses.
 About the details of the algorithm, you can refer to the `./doc/report.pdf` file.

+## attention
+I will keep updating this project, if you have any questions, please contact me by email: `ziyu@bupt.edu.cn`.